 The sad thing is that Sauron clearly wants to be taken seriously.
 Works at it desperately, in fact--he went so far as to name himself after Tolkein's Sauron, which is a perfect a case of reach exceeding grasp as you're ever likely to see.
 You can imagine him roosting in a tree, watching the X-Men at play, thinking furiously of the most perfect monologue, the most vile threat, and as a result when he finally does come screeching out of the air he’s simply trying to hard.
 If nothing else, he's desperate to make sure everybody remembers who he is.

 The X-Men persist, in a profusion of titles, their soap opera a little more risque and even more self obsessed.
 The Comics Code is gone, its grip on the industry waning in the early 80's.
 Now if Marvel wants vampires, they can have them.
 Dracula has a base on the moon.
-Blade lurks in grimy alleyways, stabbing monsters in the face.
+Blade lurks in grimy alleyways, stabbing monsters.
 Even Spider Man has a vampire supporting character of his very own.

-With this undead proliferation Sauron has been banished to the Savage Land, the Marvel dumping pit for jungle pulp characters and concepts.
+With this undead proliferation Sauron has been banished to the Savage Land, the Marvel warehouse for jungle -pulp characters and concepts.
 But even there, he pops up occasionally to scream at whichever hero happens to be passing by.
 This relic of a different time, this shambling anachronism, this histrionic, self pitying creature, refuses to be forgotten.